-Principle No. Best Practice Recommendation Compliance Reasons for Non-compliance 1.6 Disclose the process for evaluation of senior executives The Company has in place informal procedures for evaluating the performance of senior executives.
-At this stage of the development of the Company, SPL has only informal procedures in place for performance evaluation of the senior executives against qualitative indicators.
-1.5 The Company should establish a diversity policy.
-The Board has not adopted a formal diversity policy.
-The Board encourages diversity but has only informal procedures in place for staff selection.
-Given the present size of the Company, the Board believes no efficiencies or other benefits could be gained by establishing a diversity policy.
-The Board considers that persons have been selected based on appropriate skills and experience relevant to their positions.
-2.1 The Board should establish a nomination committee The Board has not established a separate nomination committee.
-The role of the nomination committee is carried out by the full Board.
-Given the present size of the Company, the whole Board acts as a nomination committee, if required.
-The Board believes no efficiencies or other benefits could be gained by establishing a separate Nomination Committee.
-However, it is noted the Board has adopted a Nomination Committee Charter.
-2.4 A majority of the Board should be independent directors Currently, SPL has one independent director and three non-independent directors.
-The Board considers that its structure has been, and continues to be, appropriate in the context of the Company's recent history and the scope and scale of the Company's operations.
+Principle No. Best Practice Recommendation Compliance Reasons for Non-compliance 2.4 A majority of the Board should be ' The Board considers that its structure has been, and continues to be, appropriate in the context of the Company's recent history and the scope and scale of the Company's operations.
 Persons have been selected as directors to bring specific skills and industry experience relevant to the Company.
-2.5 The Chair should be an independent director Currently, SPL has a non- independent Chair.
-The Board considers that the non-independent Chair possess skills and experience suitable for leading the Board and considers a non- independent Chair to be appropriate in the context of the Company's recent history and the scope and scale of the Company's operations.
+2.5 The Chair should be an independent director SPL has a non The Board considers that the non-independent Chair possess skills and experience suitable for leading the Board and considers a nonindependent Chair to be appropriate in the context of the Company's recent history and the scope and scale of the Company's operations.
 The Board will consider the appointment of an independent director as the Chair if deemed appropriate depending on the scope and scale of the Company's operations.